-Our Skilled Elkton Domestic Violence Lawyer Can Help
+Our Skilled Elkton Domestic Abuse Lawyer Can Help

 Few criminal charges are as sensitive as domestic violence.
 Domestic violence cases are often aggressively pursued by the prosecution, often at the expense of proper consideration of the accused.
 Many individuals are falsely accused of committing domestic violence against a household member, spouse, significant other or previous significant other, and the penalties for these charges can have damaging long-term consequences on their future.

-At the Law Office of Cricket Browne, LLC, our dedicated Elkton criminal defense attorneys are also former law clerks for the Circuit Court of Cecil County.
+At the Law Office of Cricket Browne, LLC, our dedicated Elkton, Maryland domestic violence lawyers are also former law clerks for the Circuit Court of Cecil County.
 We understand our court system and just how fiercely the rights of the accused need to be protected.
 No matter what allegations our clients face, they can rest assured that their voices will compellingly be put forth before the law.

 Want to learn more about how our firm advocates for you during this difficult time?
 Contact us today to request a free case evaluation.